 For a successful accident at work personal injury claim, you could receive up to two types of damages.
 These are as follows:

-• General damages – This compensates successful claimants for any mental harm, such as PTSD, and/or pain and suffering caused by physical injuries.
+- General damages – This compensates successful claimants for any mental harm, such as PTSD or pain and suffering caused by physical injuries.
 It considers the severity of the harm suffered and the impact it has on your quality of life.

-• Special damages – This compensates successful claimants for the monetary losses they suffered as a result of their physical injuries or mental harm, such as loss of earnings, care costs and travel expenses.
-It is important that you provide evidence to claim for special damages.
-This could include payslips, travel tickets and invoices.
+- Special damages – This compensates successful claimants for the monetary losses they suffered as a result of their physical injuries or mental harm, such as loss of earnings, care costs, and travel expenses.
+You must provide evidence to claim for special damages.
+This could include payslips, travel tickets, and invoices.

-In the following table, we have included guideline compensation brackets as a guide to general damages.
-To create the table, we used the Judicial College Guidelines (JCG), which can also be referred to by solicitors when valuing accident at work claims.
+The following table includes guideline compensation brackets for general damages.
+We created the table using the Judicial College Guidelines (JCG), which solicitors can also refer to when valuing accident-at-work claims.

 Compensation Table Of Guideline Brackets